nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Google Calendar

 > Summary
-* Google Calendar is an 0nline calendar that keep track of life's important events all in one place.
+* Google Calendar is an online calendar that keep track of life's important events all in one place.

 > Strength
 * Supports multiple calendars for a single user